-The Benefits of Engineered Wooden Flooring
+What are the Benefits of Engineered Wooden Flooring?

 Engineered floor consists of plywood which is topped with a layer of real wood.
 This uses less wood when compared to a plank of solid wood flooring, making engineered wood cheaper and more environmentally friendly.
 Because of its top layer, engineered wood floor is the closest to solid wood flooring.
 So, it can create a timeless look in any home or office, without the hefty price tag.